dbdesign-students-spring2024/4-sql-crud-Ol1viaWang/README.md

 | 27            | Thai     | Cha Long  | Expensive  | Lower East Side  | 15:29         | 23:51         | 1              | False         |
 | 33            | Korean   | Nemesis   | Medium     | Lower East Side  | 15:02         | 7:21          | 1              | False         |

 There are 208 restaurants that are open now.
-For simplicity, I only showed the first 5 rows.
+For simplicity, I only show the first 5 rows.

 4. Leave a review for a restaurant (pick Restaurant with id 1); note that leaving a review has no automatic effect on the average rating of the restaurant.